sourav-bk/Golang/Intro.md

 At Capgemini, I joined as a Magento (Adobe Commerce) Developer, but Due to the business needs I transitioned into a Golang Developer role.

-During that time I gained knoladge to the e-commerce domain, working on both B2B and B2C applications.
+During that time I gained knowledge to the e-commerce domain, working on both B2B and B2C applications.

 From a technical standpoint, my core Programming-language include PHP and Golang.
 I have hands-on experience working with relational and NoSQL databases such as MySQL, MariaDB, PostgreSQL, and MongoDB.